 Materials in the library may be consulted by appointment.
 Please email research enquiries or image requests to the Collections Administrator, or write to: the Librarian, Eton College Library, Eton College, Windsor, SL4 6DB.
 The library also welcomes specialist groups and school visits.

-Our Learning Support Centre provides specialist support for all pupils with Special Educational Needs and Disabilities (SEND), English as an Additional Language (EAL) and those seeking advice or support to further their studies.
+Our Learning Support Centre provides specialist support for all pupils with Special Educational Needs and Disabilities (SEND) and English as an Additional Language (EAL).
 Bespoke interventions include the development of strategies to overcome difficulties, gain confidence and learn skills; one-to-one lessons to develop executive functioning skills, revision and learning strategies, and handwriting; as well as group activities featuring study skills, exam techniques and effective reading strategies.

 Our state-of-the-art facilities include the award-winning Tony Little Centre for Innovation and Research in Learning (CIRL), which features a creative space, an observation schoolroom with a viewing gallery and a Harkness table for discussion-based learning.
 Outstanding teaching and learning spaces such as these enable our Masters and boys to trial innovative platforms and practices.
 EdTech is also performs a vital role: from extensive use of school iPads to online modules available through EtonX, digital technology is integrated into our innovative approach to learning both inside and outside the classroom.